Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Transversality of bisingular sets

 such that the followings hold. \begin{itemize} \item The homotopy starts at $g$, i.e. $g^t|_{t=0}=g$. \item The bisingular set $S_t$ of $g^t$ is a submanifold of $\R^2$ for all $t$. \item The homotopy $g^t$ fixes the origin, i.e. $g^t(0,0)=(0,0,0,0)$ for all $t$. \item There is a positive numbers $\delta$ and an open neighbourhood $U$ of $(0,0)$ such that

 and the following map is transverse to the $x$-axis of $\R^2$:

 \end{itemize} \end{them}

-\begin{proof} Only need to construct the homotopy $g_1^t$, then $g_2^t$ is constructed similarly.\\ To distinguish the first and the second component of $\R^2\times\R^2$, the notation $\R^2_+\times\R^2_-$ is used instead of $\R^2\times\R^2$.
-The Weinstein tubular neighbourhood theorem implies that the immersion $g$ can be extended to a local symplectic diffeomorphism $G$ as in the following commutative diagram.
+\begin{proof} Only need to construct the homotopy $g_1^t$, then $g_2^t$ is constructed similarly.\\ To distinguish the first and the second component of $\R^2\times\R^2$, the notation $\R^2_+\times\R^2_-$ is used instead of $\R^2\times\R^2$. {The second remark after the Weinstein tubular neighbourhood theorem implies that the immersion $g|_D$ can be extended to a local symplectic diffeomorphism $G$ as in the following commutative diagram, where $D\subset\R^2$ is a small open disc. } Using Darboux's theorem, assume the symplectic form of $\R^2_+\times\R^2_-$ around the origin is $\omega_{std}\times(-\omega_{std})$.\\ {\bf The first step} is to construct a Hamiltonian flow on $\R^2_+\times\R^2_-$ {supported around the origin}.
+Denote $||\cdot||$ as the standard norm of vectors in $\R^4$.
+Let